ObjectModules/deploy/[Mapping]-Concept.md

 To identify each of them, here we simply put the word `info` above the box.
 Basically it can be any word you want.
 Let's take this word to continue further.

 ##Identification
 The further step is we are going to identify the process inside the box.
 This will become a repository.
-We shall better provide it with a documentation to describe what process that we are going to do.
+We shall better provide it with a documentation to describe the process.

 So let's put a repo and a wiki inside the box.
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure2.png)